errichter/CV/README.md

 ## 01 - Transcripts
 Contains:
- - Grades from ETHZ master's degree in Mechanical engineering
+ - Grades from ETHZ master's degree in mechanical engineering
  - Grades from discontinued EPFL master's degree in micro-engineering
- - Bachelor's Degree from EPFL
+ - Bachelor's degree from EPFL
  - Grades from EPFL bachelor's degree in micro-engineering

 ## 02 - Recommendation Letters